 This team should include information security, general IT staff, and members from top management.
 However, representatives from the HR, legal, and public relations departments can be also involved.

-The team follows the company’s incident response plan (IRP) – it contains written instructions that outline the company’s response to network events, confirmed breaches, and security incidents.
+The team follows the company’s incident response plan (IRP), which contains written instructions on how to react in case of network events, confirmed breaches, and security incidents.

 What is the importance of incident response?

 Any incident activity that is not handled properly can escalate into a bigger problem.
-This problem will definitely lead to a damaging data breach, system collapse, and large expense, of course.
-When an organization responds quickly, it has a chance to minimize losses, restore services and processes, mitigate exploited vulnerabilities, and reduce risks.
+This problem will definitely lead to a damaging data breach, system collapse, and large expenses, of course.
+When an organization responds quickly, it has chances to minimize losses, restore services and processes, mitigate exploited vulnerabilities, and reduce risks.

 Most businesses rely on sensitive information that would be detrimental if compromised.
 Incidents may range from simple malware infections to complex problems.
 And any incident may have short- and long-term effects that can impact the success of the entire company.